Calvo Building

 The Calvo Building is a historic building along no. 266 Escolta corner Soda Streets, Binondo, Manila, Philippines.
 Built in 1938, owned by Doña Emiliana Mortera vda.
 De Calvo and Angel Calvo, it is an outstanding mix of Beaux-Arts and Neoclassical architecture, designed by Fernando H. Ocampo.

 Being in one of Manila's business districts, it served as the home of many businesses and establishments.
-It was the home of radio station Robert La Rue "Uncle Bob" Stewart's Republic Broadcasting service, a precursor of DZBB-AM and GMA Network.
+It was the home of radio station Robert La Rue "Uncle Bob" Stewart's Republic Broadcasting System, a precursor of DZBB-AM and GMA Network.

 Other businesses that occupied the building are as follows: